NFL Team Grades Week 15: Chargers, Bears Get Top Marks After Wins Over Division Rivals

 Houston Texans: B-.
 The Texans have issues.
 Even though they bounced back from their Week 14 home loss to the Indianapolis Colts, the Texans did not play well against a team that has struggled the majority of the season.
 J.J.
 Watt and the defense came through at the end of the game for the win, but Bill O’Brien has more work to do with this team.

 N.Y.
 Jets: C+.
 The Jets had a chance to win at the end of the game, and they were not able to come through with the winning drive.
 A fourth-quarter, fourth-down failure kept the Jets and Sam Darnold from marching down the field and scoring the winning touchdown.
-The Jets showed some toughness on defense, but did not do enough to win the game.
+The Jets showed some toughness on defense but did not do enough to win the game.

 Cleveland Browns: B+.
-The Browns are starting to open eyes around the league because they picked up a key victory in one of the toughest places to play in the league.
-Baker Mayfield gets better every week and fellow rookie Nick Chubb is proving to be a first-rate ball carrier.
+The Browns are starting to open eyes around the league because they picked up a crucial victory in one of the toughest places to play in the league.
+Baker Mayfield gets better every week, and fellow rookie Nick Chubb is proving to be a first-rate ball carrier.
 The defense comes to play every week, and Jabrill Peppers came through with a late sack of Case Keenum to clinch the game.

 Denver Broncos: C. The Broncos fought hard and landed counter-punches throughout the game, but they could not contain the Cleveland ground game at the most crucial point.
-The Denver offense was good, but unable to come though when the game was on the line.
+The Denver offense was good but unable to come through when the game was on the line.

 Sunday Games

 Washington Redskins: A-.
 After injuries had knocked out quarterbacks Alex Smith and Colt McCoy, the Redskins looked dead in the water when they had to turn to Mark Sanchez.
-However, when Jay Gruden made the move to quarterback Josh Johnson, the Redskins woke up and picked up a road win that has revitalized this team.
+However, when Jay Gruden made a move to quarterback Josh Johnson, the Redskins woke up and picked up a road win that has revitalized this team.

 Jacksonville Jaguars: D. The Jaguars get their usual grade this year, and this may have been their most disappointing loss.
 How could this team not beat the Josh Johnson-led Redskins in their home stadium?
 Head coach Doug Marrone has had a brutal season.

 Miami Dolphins: C-.
 The Dolphins were unable to capitalize on their Week 14 miracle win over the Patriots.
-While they closed to 21-17 early in the third quarter they disappeared in the fourth, leading to a lopsided loss.
+While they closed to 21-17 early in the third quarter, they disappeared in the fourth, leading to a lopsided loss.

 Minnesota Vikings: B+.
 The Vikings have had an up-and-down season, but perhaps they turned a corner in the 41-17 win over the Dolphins.
 Minnesota finally showed the offensive balance that head coach Mike Zimmer has wanted to see all season.
 Dalvin Cook ran for 136 yards and two scores, and he can be a dangerous player from this point forward.

-Tennessee Titans: B. The Titans have had several admirable moments during the season, and this was one of them.
+Tennessee Titans: B. The Titans have had several excellent moments during the season, and this was one of them.
 They blanked the Giants and received a super effort from running back Derrick Henry, who ran for 170 yards and two touchdowns.

 New York Giants: D. The Giants showed that their recent hot streak was nothing but an illusion.
 When forced to play an opponent that has playoff aspirations, they couldn’t respond.
 The Titans shut down super rookie running back Saquon Barkley (31 yards on 14 carries), and the rest of the Giants had little to offer.